Engleonardorm7/Flask/README.md

 ## Movies API

-This project is a REST API made with FastAPI.
+This project is a REST API made with FLASK

 ### Features
 Features included: